 One of the newest restaurants in Göreme is Chef Kebab.
 This restaurant offers all the top Turkish dishes and is great value for money.
 They provide complimentary fresh bread and a selection of meze dips, water and çay.

 I can recommend the beef and aubergine Güveç as well as of course the Testi kebab.
 This is a great budget option in Göreme although they do not serve alcohol at this restaurant.

 For dinner in a more unique location, try the Organic Cave Kitchen.
 This restaurant is located in a huge rock just below the Göreme Sunset Hill.
-The terrace offers beautiful views over the town and is the perfect place to end a Winter’s day in Cappadocia.
+The terrace offers beautiful views over the town and is the perfect place to end a day spent exploring Cappadocia.

 For a light bite at lunch or for evening drinks and a shish-a, I recommend Fatboys bar and cafe in central Göreme.

 As a semi-arid desert region, Cappadocia is hot in the summer and very cold in the winter.
 During summer temperatures can sore and there’s very little shade on offer.
 In winter snow is common and temperatures commonly drop below zero (celsius).

 In Spring wild flowers bring colour to the region and temperatures are mostly pleasant.
 During Autumn the rock colours are at their brightest and the trees turn glorious shades of yellow and orange.